hindutva/hindutva.github.io/content/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/04_PART_THREE_-_THE_PATH_TO_GLORY.md

 In our country also the conditions are not different.
 The ‘modern fashion’ of young men is to appear more and more feminine.
 In dress, in habits, in literature and in every aspect of our day-to-day life ‘modernism’ has come to mean effeminacy.
 ‘Sex’ has become the one dominating theme of all our ‘modern’ literature.
 History of countries the world over has time and again shown that sex-dominated literature has been an unfailing precursor to the ruin of nations and civilisations.

 This, in short, is the internal picture of our national life under ‘freedom’.
 It is a red signal, which we can ignore only at our peril.
 Under these conditions, it is only an organisation such as the Sangh dedicated to forge our people into a pure, holy, benevolent and organised life, breathing the spirit of sacrifice and heroism, and based on the positive and abiding foundation of our ancient and glorious nationhood, that can be relied upon to protect and rejuvenate our nation.
 And it is the call of this yet unfulfilled mission that is the motive force behind the ever-growing and ever-expanding work of the Rashtriya Swayamsevak Sangh.
-Part Three - The Path To Glory XX.
+###  XX.
 Nourish The Roots*

 Education for manifesting the Inner Personality – Teacher as Character-moulder –Purge present perversions in learning habits – Be true to Hindu spirit – Our stultifying history – Uphold right spirit of nationalism.